4 Reasons Why Growing Businesses Need Cloud ERP

 Of course, any new business tool will take some time to learn and integrate into your business.
 To speed up the process, look for an ERP that runs on the similar terminology as your current system so you can jump right in without missing a beat.
 And it always helps to look for an implementation partner that builds end-user training into their approach.

 Growing businesses require well-defined processes.
 Processes that will – ideally – mold to your needs, not to your system’s.

 Often, entry-level tools either 1.) cannot accommodate specific business requirements or 2.) there’s a lack of resources – like time and money – to undergo an extensive custom implementation.

-Ease of implementation and customizable functionality are two of the cloud’s best features, in our opinion.
-An organization running on cloud ERP has the power of configuration on their side – customizing forms, adding user defined fields per client, and adapting scripts based on business logic.
+Ease of implementation and customization are two of the cloud’s best features, in our opinion.
+An organization running on cloud ERP has the power of configuration on their side – customizing forms, adding user-defined fields per client, and adapting scripts based on business logic.
 Rather than designing a highly customized solution that will get rigid and brittle over time, the cloud gives you base functionality with easy “tweaks.”
 At Eide Bailly, we believe in the 80 / 20 rule when it comes to picking your technology.
 Find a solution that fits 80% of your needs out-of-the-box, and customize the final 20%.
-Not only do SaaS solutions fit that requirement in most cases, the regular updates and add-on’s make them that much more robust.
+Not only do SaaS solutions fit that requirement in most cases, but the regular updates and add-on’s also make them that much more robust.

 There’s also the bonus of add-on solutions and easy integration with the rest of your business systems.

-Today’s cloud-based platforms are built on an API that allow for easy integration between all of your business critical areas.
+Today’s cloud-based platforms are built on an API that allows for easy integration between all of your business-critical areas.
 By connecting your various tools and data sources, you’ll provide your team with more complete information to make better business decisions.
 This leads to better collaboration and happier customers.

 A lot of business today is done outside of the office.
 In fact, I wrote this during my layover.